Monday, December 18, 2006

 This is the foyer into St. Peters Basicila.
 This picture gives you some idea of the scale of this building.

 At the end from which I am taking the photo, there was a view of a wonderful mosaic behind a statue of a man on a horse.
 The closed gate prevented me from getting any closer.
 I tried to go outside and around, but it was guarded and not accessible.
-If you click on the larger image, you can get some idea of the 3-D effect of the mosaics
+If you click on the larger image, you can get some idea of the 3-D effect of the mosaics behind the statue.

 There are many small altars (by St. Peters standards) in alcove chapels on the sides in the Basilica.
 They are incredibly beautiful.
 I have taken some full length photos and a few detail shots.